What is Data Encryption?

 Data encryption and data security are constantly evolving to keep up with a worsening threat environment.
 While brute force decryption may be hard, hackers can still steal keys or attack places in the data management chain where encryption is suspended.
 For example, data is almost always encrypted when it goes through a computer’s Central Processing Unit (CPU).
 This is changing now, with chip makers like Intel introducing encryption tools for their CPUs.

 The future of data encryption promises more innovations.
 These include encryption algorithms that incorporate biometrics and voice recognition—a sort of unique, personal key, if you will.
-The industry is also introducing “Honey Encryption” traps that shows a fake, but plausible plaintext when a hacker guesses at the decryption key.
+The industry is also introducing “Honey Encryption” traps that show a fake, but plausible plaintext when a hacker guesses at the decryption key.
 Blockchain, which is not, strictly speaking, a form of encryption, makes use of encryption-like algorithms to ensure the integrity of data that is stored using a blockchain framework.
 There is likely to be a lot more of this kind coming in the future.